amsen20/masters-thesis/docs/evaluation/discussion.md

   In contrast, in imem, the program has to use borrowing interfaces to borrow the box pointing to the `Option[Box[T]]` and the box that the option is pointing to, and use `read`, `write` to access their resources.
 - Borrowing non-boxes: In Rust, the `head` field in `List` and the `elem` and `next` fields in `Node` are not `Box`es, but the program is able to have mutable and immutable references to them that are borrow checked.
   On the other hand, imem is only able to have mutable and immutable references to resources in boxes.
 As a result, the program has to wrap everything in boxes and access them through layer by layer `read`/`write` functions.
-- Language support for borrowing and dereferencing: As an example, `&node.elem` expression in Rust, first dereferences `node`, accesses the `elem` field then borrows the reference.
+- Language support for borrowing and dereferencing: As an example, the `&node.elem` expression in Rust first dereferences `node`, then accesses the `elem` field, and then borrows the reference.
   Because imem does not have any language support, the program have to use the contuniation-passing-style interfaces to dereference the `node`.

 The [future works](../conclusion/future-works.md) explains how small improvements can fill this gaps.